 Different condition tags shall use the "AND/OR/XOR" logical operation based on the filterOperation specified;

 Same condition tags shall use the "OR" logical operation.

+The XOR operation tests whether an odd number of condition tags in a filter criteria evaluate to true.
+If this is the case then the whole expression evaluates to true, otherwise it evaluates to false.

 No mixed AND/OR/XOR filter operation will be supported.